 “And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, And prevailed not; neither was their place found any more in heaven.
 And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him” (Revelation 12:7-9).

-Michael is said to fight the devil with His angels.
+Michael is said to fight the devil and His angels.
 Jesus also has charge of the angels.
-“When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory:” (Matthew 25:31).
-See also (Luke 12:8-9).
+“When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory:” (Matthew 25:31 also Luke 12:8-9).

 Joshua is described as meeting the captain of the army of the Lord.
 “And he said, Nay; but as captain of the host of the Lord am I now come.
 And Joshua fell on his face to the earth, and did worship, and said unto him, What saith my Lord unto his servant?
 And the captain of the Lord‘s host said unto Joshua, Loose thy shoe from off thy foot; for the place whereon thou standest is holy.
 And Joshua did so” (Joshua 5:14-15).